andreichiri15/proiectPclp3/README.md

 # Paint program

 ## Utils
-In order to be able to compile and run the program, you need to download the SDL library open the terminal and type:
+In order to be able to compile and run the program, you need to download the SDL library.
+Open the terminal and type:

 - sudo apt update
 - sudo apt install libsdl2-dev